 David is an actor, theatre director and writer whose stage appearances include numerous classical and modern roles.
 He has also worked on Theatre in Education productions and led drama workshops in schools.
-He teaches regularly on Yellow Earth Theatre's Academy training initiative for young British East Asian actors, and is a passionate advocate of diversity on stage and screen.
+He is a passionate advocate of diversity on stage and screen.
 David maintains a parallel career in healthcare management, which has given him a special interest in links between mental health and the arts.

-Janna Balham is a registered therapist with The British Association of Counselling and Psychotherapy and works as a Child Counsellor in primary schools and in private practice.
-Before qualifying with Place2Be she spent 14 years in the Arts education sector working at one of the UK's leading children's theatres, Polka Theatre in Wimbledon, where she was Head of Creative Learning for 7 years.
+Janna Balham is a registered therapist with The British Association for Counselling and Psychotherapy (BACP) and works as a Child Counsellor in primary schools and in private practice.
+Before qualifying with Place2Be she spent 14 years in the Arts Education sector working at one of the UK’s leading children’s theatres, Polka Theatre in Wimbledon, where she was Head of Creative Learning for 7 years.
 Janna is passionate about the importance of creativity and the arts in mental health and their essential role in childhood development and education.